Jacobi Capital Management LLC Acquires 1,401 Shares of Wells Fargo & Company (NYSE:WFC)

-Jacobi Capital Management LLC raised its position in shares of Wells Fargo & Company (NYSE:WFC) by 12.9% in the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 12,241 shares of the financial services provider’s stock after buying an additional 1,401 shares during the quarter.
-Jacobi Capital Management LLC’s holdings in Wells Fargo & Company were worth $593,000 as of its most recent SEC filing.
+Jacobi Capital Management LLC boosted its holdings in shares of Wells Fargo & Company (NYSE:WFC) by 12.9% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 12,241 shares of the financial services provider’s stock after purchasing an additional 1,401 shares during the quarter.
+Jacobi Capital Management LLC’s holdings in Wells Fargo & Company were worth $593,000 at the end of the most recent quarter.

-Several other institutional investors have also added to or reduced their stakes in WFC.
-Landmark Wealth Management LLC purchased a new position in shares of Wells Fargo & Company in the 1st quarter worth approximately $40,000.
-Gibson Wealth Advisors LLC purchased a new position in shares of Wells Fargo & Company in the 4th quarter worth approximately $25,000.
-Financial Management Professionals Inc. boosted its holdings in shares of Wells Fargo & Company by 193.3% in the 1st quarter.
-Financial Management Professionals Inc. now owns 522 shares of the financial services provider’s stock worth $25,000 after purchasing an additional 344 shares during the period.
-FNY Investment Advisers LLC purchased a new position in shares of Wells Fargo & Company in the 1st quarter worth approximately $25,000.
-Finally, KRS Capital Management LLC purchased a new position in shares of Wells Fargo & Company in the 4th quarter worth approximately $28,000.
-Hedge funds and other institutional investors own 74.01% of the company’s stock.
+Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
+Norges Bank purchased a new position in Wells Fargo & Company during the 4th quarter valued at approximately $1,566,470,000.
+Capital World Investors grew its holdings in Wells Fargo & Company by 37.4% during the 4th quarter.
+Capital World Investors now owns 30,966,799 shares of the financial services provider’s stock valued at $1,485,787,000 after buying an additional 8,421,820 shares in the last quarter.
+Ardevora Asset Management LLP purchased a new position in Wells Fargo & Company during the 1st quarter valued at approximately $117,767,000.
+Voleon Capital Management LP purchased a new position in Wells Fargo & Company during the 4th quarter valued at approximately $83,965,000.
+Finally, Schonfeld Strategic Advisors LLC grew its holdings in Wells Fargo & Company by 128.1% during the 4th quarter.
+Schonfeld Strategic Advisors LLC now owns 2,586,155 shares of the financial services provider’s stock valued at $124,085,000 after buying an additional 1,452,365 shares in the last quarter.
+Institutional investors own 74.01% of the company’s stock.

 Wells Fargo & Company Trading Up 2.3 %